Twins vs. Brewers Player Props Betting Odds

 |5

-- Trevor Larnach has recorded 31 hits with four doubles, two triples, six home runs and 23 walks.
-He has driven in 30 runs with one stolen base.
+- Michael A. Taylor has 40 hits with seven doubles, 10 home runs and nine walks.
+He has driven in 23 runs with seven stolen bases.

 |Opponent